 While the UK’s electric car charge infrastructure has improved immeasurably over the last decade, it still pays to plan.
 And we’re not talking about what sandwich filling you want in your packed lunch or who’s in charge of the Spotify playlist.
 If you need to recharge en-route, it’s good to have an idea of when and where you’ll need to stop.
 We’d recommend downloading a smartphone app such as Zap-Map, PlugShare, or WattsUp.
 These use live network data to show you where charge points are, how much they cost to use and even if someone is using it!
 Most also have a navigation function, so you can choose your charger and let the app guide you there.
 These apps aggregate live info from the major networks and give an overall picture of what is available.
 If you prefer to stick with a specific network, most brands, including bp pulse, have their own apps and live maps with even more detailed information about locations.

 When planning your route, it’s always a good idea to have a couple of alternative chargers should the one you choose be busy.
 Make sure you factor in enough range to get to another charge point rather than turning up with 1% charge left in your battery.
 It’s better (and far less stressful) to arrive at a charge point with 10-20% charge left and top up to 80% while you’re taking a break.
 Combine a charge stop with a food break and your car will likely be charged by the time you’re finished.

 Another tip for mid-journey recharges is to look for venues that have more than one charger.
-For example, bp pulse150 units are installed in numbers of two or more at service stations, and offer hassle-free contactless payment.
-You can also get lower prices by subscribing or using bp pulse instant access.
+For example, service stations and other hubs will often have two or more units, and offer hassle-free contactless payment.
+You can also get lower prices by subscribing to some apps such as Bonnet, or those offered by car makers.
 By choosing a ‘double header’, there’s more chance of being able to turn up and plug in at busier locations.

 The (A) road less travelled